 In 2017 we made 2 barrels of Muscat of Alexandria, the grapes from our home vineyard.
 We bottled the first vintage of Estate Moscato in 2018!

-Originally from Missouri, Amy has been in the wine industry for over twenty years, and loves all the amazing connections she has been able to make with people through (and sometimes over) a glass of wine.
+Amy has been in the wine industry for over twenty years, and loves all the amazing connections she has been able to make with people through (and often over) a glass of wine.
 She has lived all over and believes that things like wine can help connect us.
 She loves people and entertaining, both at work and at home.
 She makes people feel comfortable and welcome wherever she goes.

 In her "other life" she teaches yoga and meditation, and runs a small mala (i.e. Buddhist/Hindu prayer bead) business!
 When not working, she also enjoys gardening, loving on animals, vegan cooking, and any craft she can get her hands on.
 Her most recent project is making her house a home, as she and her husband have just bought their first house in California!
 They live with their dog and kitty (Rocky and Boomer), and are excited to adopt many more once they get all situated at the new property.